Bio-Inspired Modality Fusion for Active Speaker Detection: Conclusions

-\section{CONCLUSIONS}
+\section{Conclusions}

-This work proposed a novel modality fusion layer (SCF), bio-inspired by the brain's superior colliculus region and incorporated into a new method for active speaker detection (ASD) in real-world scenarios.
+This work proposed a novel modality fusion layer (SCF), bio-inspired by the brain's superior colliculus region and incorporated into a new method for ASD in real-world scenarios.
 This proposed method deals with audio and video information jointly and makes no assumptions regarding input data.
-The audiovisual technique was extensively tested against data from two tried and tested ASD databases, specifically the Columbia \cite{c15} and the AVA-ActiveSpeaker \cite{c22} datasets.
+The audiovisual technique was extensively tested against data from two tried and tested ASD databases, specifically the \mbox{Columbia \cite{Chakravarty_2}} and the AVA-ActiveSpeaker \cite{Roth} datasets.
 The obtained results were compared to those of audio-only and video-only approaches, as well as those of a naive concatenation multi-modal baseline.
 In any case the SCF technique always demonstrated state-of-the-art performance, surpassing its baseline and uni-modal counterparts.
 It was shown how mutual neuron excitation of a spatially proximal multi-modal region by uni-modal neurons can be a remarkably successful modality fusion technique.

 This observed SCF layer's success in terms of uni-sensory data integration, even despite doing so with default settings, evidently warrants a greater exploration of its capabilities.
-As such, in the future we intend to further examine the layer's behavior in terms of not only audiovisual fusion but also combination of data of other natures (e.g. tactile).
-In addition, the development of a real-time ASD demo based on the system presented in this work is underway.
+As such, we further intend to assess whether the increased performance of the SCF layer w.r.t. simple concatenation is even more accentuated when one of the modalities is missing.
+In addition, we will examine the layer's behavior in terms of not only audiovisual fusion but also combination of data of other natures (e.g., tactile).